 This vegan kale salad is super crunchy and juicy from all that orange ginger dressing.
 Here are some of my favorite ways to pair it with:

-- Holidays: As a side salad to chicken breast in air fryer, lamb roast or sirloin tip roast.
+- Holidays: As a side salad to baked chicken breast, lamb roast or sirloin tip roast.

 - Weeknight dinner: Simple side dish to meatloaf or meatballs.